DragonJoker/Castor3D/pages/build.md

 - Importers
   - ASSIMP: Depends on Castor3D and Assimp.
-  - PLY: Depend on Castor3D.

 - PostEffects
   - Bloom: Depend on Castor3D.
+  - PbrBloom: Depend on Castor3D.
   - DrawEdges: Depend on Castor3D.
   - FilmGrain: Depend on Castor3D.
   - FXAA: Depend on Castor3D.